AtiDev17/DazRenderQueue/README.md

 A simple, lightweight batch rendering script for DAZ Studio that automatically renders multiple scenes in sequence.

+## How to install/remove the script:

+Put the script in one of your content library folders.
+In Daz, go to the Content Library and find the script, then right-click it and select Create Custom Script.
+For Root, select scripts and then accept.
+Now, in the top toolbar under Scripts, you should see the Render Queue script, and from there you can open the UI.

+If you want to remove it, go to Windows > Workspace > Customize.
+In the text filter, search for the script name once in Actions and once in Menus, and delete it from both.

 ### How to Use
 Load the script into DAZ Studio, select your desired render output directory, and click **+ ADD SCENES / JSON** to queue up your `.duf` files.
 If you need to specify a target camera or render an animation, just double-click it in the list.
 Once your queue is ready, click **START RENDER QUEUE** and let DAZ handle the rest.